 Historical resources at Coricancha stand at 890,000 measured and indicated tonnes of 5.04 grams gold per tonne, 174.62 grams silver per tonne, 0.42% copper, 1.97% lead and 3.11% zinc, plus 4.9 million inferred tonnes of 4.91 grams gold, 224.54 grams silver, 0.48% copper, 1.57% lead and 2.98% zinc.

-“The resource estimate is historical but it’s fairly substantial and the grades are very high.
-The drilling we did certainly confirmed that, and we actually added resource ounces with our drilling and demonstrated that there’s a lot of potential to increase the resource,” he adds.
+“The resource estimate is historical, but it’s fairly substantial and the grades are high.
+The drilling certainly confirmed that, and we added resource ounces … and demonstrated there’s a lot of potential to increase the resource.”

 Great Panther withdrew from the option agreement in May last year — a move that was well-calculated, Archer says.

-For the three months ending Sept.
-30, Great Panther produced 953,632 eq. oz. silver, down 12% from the comparable period in 2015 due to lower grades at Guanajuato and two temporary shut-downs at Topia.
-The company generated US$15 million in revenue, and recorded a net income of US$2.1 million, up 22% and 183% from the year-ago period.
+For the third quarter, Great Panther produced 953,632 equivalent oz. silver, down 12% from the comparable period in 2015, due to lower grades at Guanajuato and two temporary shutdowns at Topia.
+The company made US$15 million in revenue and recorded a US$2.1-million net income, up 22% and 183% from the year-ago period.

-Archer says the company has reduced its annual production guidance to 3.9 million eq. oz. silver from 4.2 million eq. oz. silver, due to another temporary shutdown at Topia for plant maintenance and to upgrade its tailings facility there to dry-stacked tailings.
+Archer says the company has lowered its annual production guidance to 3.9 million equivalent oz. silver from 4.2 million equivalent oz. silver, due to another temporary shutdown at Topia for plant maintenance, and to upgrade its tailings facility to dry-stacked tailings.

-The company’s shares have traded in a 52-week range of 54¢ and $2.82 per shares and closed at $2.32 at the time of writing.
-The company has 166.4 million shares outstanding, for a $366-million market capitalization.
+The company’s shares have traded in a 52-week range of 54¢ to $2.82 per share, and closed at $2.32 at press time.
+The company has 166.4 million shares outstanding for a $366-million market capitalization.